 Probably the most romantic city in the world, definitely unique, perhaps second only to Rome in beauty, Venice brings people back to a way of living that is forgotten in our major cities.
-The fact that cars are non-existent, and waterways, rather than streets are the means of travel, is one peculiar characteristic contributing to the mysticism and mystery of this city, a city that takes visitors on an imaginary trip back in history.
+The fact that cars are non-existent, and waterways, rather than streets, are the means of travel, are peculiar characteristics contributing to the mysticism and mystery of this city, a city that takes visitors on an imaginary trip back in history.

-Venice features incredible buildings such as the famous theater "La Fenice" which burned down and was entirely rebuilt, an accident that caught the attention of the most famous artists in the world, in particular Woody Allen who made a personal effort to help in the reconstruction.
-However, Venice has many dark sides which make the city mysterious and very challenging to live in.
+Venice features incredible buildings, such as the famous theater La Fenice, which burned down in recent years and was entirely rebuilt, an accident that caught the attention of the most famous artists in the world, in particular Woody Allen, who made a personal effort to help in the reconstruction.
+However, Venice has many dark sides, which make the city mysterious and very challenging to live in.
 The food is not really the best considering Italian standards, the water and the extreme natural conditions often create problems and a bad odor, and restaurants and bars close very early, transforming Venice in a sort of ghost town.

 On a more tangible basis, the city of Venice offers a series of small shops that are second to none in the world.
 Among some of the most famous, it is important to remember the glass workers of the small island of Murano that for centuries have crafted glass with style and perfection.
-A stop in Murano is a must when visiting Venice; it is an experience that rewards the interest and the cultural appetite of almost anyone.
+A stop in Murano is a must when visiting Venice, it is an experience that rewards the interest and the cultural appetite of almost anyone.

-To conclude this virtual journey in the Calli of Venice, it is important to remember that the city lives and breathes almost like a human being, sinking in the sea, asking for respect and protection that are not always reciprocated by the millions of tourists visiting it every year.
+To conclude this virtual journey in the Calli of Venice, it is important to remember that this city lives and breathes almost like a human being, sinking in the sea, asking for respect and protection that are not always reciprocated by the millions of tourists visiting it every year.